Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Ice hockey hall and temperature measurements

 Let us verify immediately that the theoretical heat flux in (\ref{freezingenergy}) is consistent with the measurements at the ice/concrete interface in Fig.\ref{fig:Tqzoom}.
 The integral of the heat flux curve is the total heat transferred during the resurfacing, to be compared with Eq.(\ref{freezingenergy}).
-For better precision, we split the curve into three contributions: two polynomials plotted in Fig.\ref{fig:HeatFlux_part1} and Fig.\ref{fig:HeatFlux_part2}, and a constant value $\dot{q}_{max}=85.4839\,W/m^2$, corresponding to the narrow ($\Delta t \sim 30s$) plateau at the top of the curve in Fig.\ref{fig:Tqzoom}.
+For better precision, we split the curve into three contributions: two polynomials\footnote{At first sight the plot in Fig.\ref{fig:HeatFlux_part2} seems to suggest an exponential, however the accuracy is that case would be much lower, with $R^2=0.8552$.} plotted in Fig.\ref{fig:HeatFlux_part1} ($R^2=0.9997$) and Fig.\ref{fig:HeatFlux_part2} ($R^2=0.9991$), and a constant value $\dot{q}_{max}$=85.4839 W/m2, corresponding to the narrow ($\Delta t \sim$ 30s) plateau at the top of the curve in Fig.\ref{fig:Tqzoom}.